- Home

 Separate Scholarship Essay Required: No

-The Bloom Scholarship is awarded to seven (7) incoming first year law students and covers each recipient’s full tuition and fees for their three (3) years of law school so long as they maintain a 3.0 grade point average (GPA).
+The Bloom Scholarship is awarded to a select number of incoming first year law students and covers each recipient’s full tuition and fees for their three (3) years of law school so long as they maintain a 3.0 grade point average (GPA).
 In order to be consider for this scholarship, you must:

 2. W.E.B.
 Du Bois Fellowship